dclab-skku/dclab-skku.github.io/docs/_members/seongsang_seon.md

 github: seongsang_seon
 ---

-He is currently pursuing the Ph.D. degree with the Department of Computer Science and Engineering.
+He (선승상) is currently pursuing the Ph.D. degree with the Department of Computer Science and Engineering.
 His research interests include virtualization, memory systems, and file and storage systems.